-Join Tim Grey for an in-depth discussion in this video Saving the final print image, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Saving the final print image, part of Photoshop CS6: Optimal Output.

 i have an image here that ive prepared for output I opened up my master image. …Which contained a viriety of adjustments that effected the apperance of the photo. …For example I added a black and white adjustment layer to convert from color to …black and white.
 I used the lens correction filter to …apply a vendetta effect and I used a curves adjustment to enhance contrast. …But then I created a duplicate copy of that master image I flattened the image …in the process of making that duplicate.
 And then I resized it to its final output size. …In this particular case I've resized the image to about a 5 by 7 size at 360 …pixels per inch.
 My aim is to print on a photo inkjet …printer, and that's why I'm using a 360 pixel per inch resolution.…